* China Eastern flight makes emergency return to Sydney

 * Gaping hole seen in casing of one engine

 * "I was really scared.
-Our group was terrified" - passenger (Adds comments from Rolls-Royce, aviation expert, airline, passengers, details, paragraphs 2, 5-7, 11-12; changes dateline to SYDNEY)
+Our group was terrified" - passenger (Adds details in paragraphs 5 and 10)

-SYDNEY, June 12 (Reuters) - A China Eastern flight bound for Shanghai was forced to turn back to Sydney due to a mid-air emergency, a spokeswoman for the airline said on Monday, with pictures showing a gaping hole in the casing of one of the plane's engines.
+SYDNEY, June 12 (Reuters) - A China Eastern flight bound for Shanghai was forced to turn back to Sydney because of a mid-air emergency, an airline spokeswoman said on Monday, with pictures showing a gaping hole in the casing of one of its engines.

-The plane, which data from flight tracking website FlightAware showed was an Airbus A330-200 twin jet, landed without incident and there were no injuries, said Kathy Zhang, a general manager at China Eastern Airlines.
+The plane, an Airbus A330-200 twin jet, landed without incident late on Sunday and there were no injuries, said Kathy Zhang, general manager for the Oceania region at China Eastern Airlines.

 "The crew observed the abnormal situation of the left engine and decided to return to Sydney airport immediately.
 All passengers and crew members were landed safely," she said.